VB-111: Targeting Cancer

 - Ovarian cancer – VBL completed a Phase 1/2 clinical trial in recurrent ovarian cancer, which combined VB-111 therapy with paclitaxel, a common chemotherapeutic agent used to treat ovarian cancer, to evaluate safety and efficacy in this indication.
 Our OVAL phase 3 potential registration study of VB-111 in platinum resistant ovarian cancer is conducted in collaboration with the GOG Foundation, Inc., a leading organization for research excellence in the field of gynecologic malignancies.
 OVAL has been designed to enroll up to 350 adult patients at approximately 70 clinical sites in the United States and Israel.
 The OVAL study is comparing VB-111 therapy in combination with paclitaxel, to paclitaxel alone.

-- Recurrent Glioblastoma (rGBM) – Following successful Phase 2 study, VB-111 was advanced to a Phase 3 trial in rGBM.
+- Recurrent Glioblastoma (rGBM) – Following successful Phase 2 study in rGBM, VB-111 was advanced to a Phase 3 trial in rGBM.
 GLOBE was a controlled, double-arm, open-label Phase 3 study designed to evaluate our therapeutic candidate VB-111 in combination with bevacizumab (also known as Avastin) in patients with recurrent glioblastoma.
 In March 2018, we announced top-line results from the GLOBE study, which showed that the study did not meet its pre-specified primary endpoint of overall survival (OS) or the secondary endpoint of progression-free survival (PFS).
-We are still performing analyses on the data from GLOBE study, which we intend to report later this year.
+The full study data were presented at the 2018 Society for Neuro-Oncology Annual Meeting by Dr. Timothy Cloughesy, MD, Professor of Clinical Neurology and Director of the Neuro-Oncology Program, UCLA School of Medicine and principal investigator of the GLOBE trial.